-General Assessment Information Written Assessment Information

-Specific Competencies Covered in the Test Sample Written Items
+General Assessment Information Written Assessment Information Specific Competencies Covered in the Test Sample Written Items

 Test Type: The CAD Foundations industry-based credential is included in NOCTI's Foundational assessment battery.
-Foundational assessments measure technical skills at the occupational level and include items which gauge factual and theoretical knowledge.
+Foundational assessments measure occupational awareness and fundamental competencies within a specific field, providing insight into a learner's progress toward job readiness.
 Foundational assessments include a written component only and can be used at the secondary and post-secondary levels.
 Foundational assessments can be delivered in an online or paper/pencil format.